Typhoon Fitow: Preparations

 On the Japanese island of Okinawa, 288 flights at Naha Airport were canceled, affecting 28,000 people.
 Officials also canceled bus, monorail, and ferry services.
-In South Korea, workers involved with the 2013 Formula One season issued a typhoon alert and began planning contingencies in the event Fitow affected the Korean Grand Prix.
-Officials in Taiwan issued a storm warning before Fitow passed north of the island.
-The Taiwan military activated 20,000 troops to protect and be on standby.
-Seventeen ferry services between Taiwan and the offshore islands were terminated, and over 200 flights were canceled.
+In South Korea, organizers of the 2013 Formula One season issued a typhoon alert and prepared contingency plans in case Fitow impacted the Korean Grand Prix.
+Officials in Taiwan issued a storm warning before Fitow passed just north of the island.
+The Republic of China Army mobilized 20,000 troops for protections and standby operations.
+Seventeen ferry services between Taiwan and its offshore islands were suspended, and over 200 flights were canceled.
 Schools and government offices closed in portions of Taiwan due to the storm.

-Ahead of the storm, officials in China issued warnings for Zhejiang and Fujian for the potential of high winds and flooding, which was later credited for reducing casualties.
-The Chinese army was utilized to assist in militating against potential flooding.
+In anticipation of the storm, officials in China issued warnings for Zhejiang and Fujian for the potential of high winds and flooding, which was later credited for reducing casualties.
+The Chinese army was activated to assist in militating against potential flooding.
 Officials told boat owners to put their property in shelter, totaling 65,000 vessels ordered to return to report.
 Coastal facilities such as seaside bathing centers were closed.
-Before Fitow struck China, 177,000 people evacuated in Fujian and a further 574,000 evacuated their houses in Zhejiang, totaling 751,000 people.
-In Shanghai, 42 train or bus rides were canceled, along with 40 canceled flights.
-Two airports in Zhejiang had 49 canceled flights, with another 20 canceled in Fujian.
+Before Fitow made landfall in China, about 177,000 people were evacuated in Fujian, while another 574,000 left their homes in Zhejiang, bringing the total number of evacuees to around 751,000.
+In Shanghai, 42 train or bus rides were canceled, along with 40 flights.
+Two airports in Zhejiang reported 49 canceled flights, while another 20 were canceled in Fujian.